lsissoko/picCustom/README.md

 picCustom
 =========

-Python script that allows you to quickly copy and rename a large set of images.
+Python script that allows you to quickly copy and rename a large set of images (e.g. concert or event photos).

-I wrote this with concert and event pictures in mind but it would work for other filetypes.

 #####Settings
 - The `typeIn` variable lets you limit the target files to a single filetype